redpesk-samples/helloworld-binding/docs/1-Overview.md

                  +----------------------+
 ```

 The binding itself does not depend on external hardware.
-It can therefore be executed on a development host, in a redpesk development environment, or on a redpesk target.
+It can therefore be executed on a development host, in a redpesk development environment (like using the [localbuilder](https://docs.redpesk.bzh/docs/en/master/getting_started/local_builder_quickstart/docs/quickstart/0_quick-installation.html)), or on a redpesk target (QEMU, aarch64 or x86_64 [target](https://docs.redpesk.bzh/docs/en/master/download/boards/docs/boards/download-images.html)).

 ## Binding lifecycle